-It has been published the new edition of the standard IN 50121-3-2 "Railway applications, tramways, trolleybus and metro.
-Electromagnetic compatibility - Part 3-2: Rolling stock - Apparatus ".
-This recent update addresses the technical standard called from the harmonised standards IN 50155 "Railway applications, tramways, trolley bus applications — electronic equipment used on rolling stock "referred to by the European directive on the interoperability of the trans-European high speed rail system ’.
+It has been published the new edition of the standard EN 50121-3-2 "Railway applications, street cars, trolleybuses and subways.
+Electromagnetic compatibility — part 3-2: Rolling stock — Apparatus ".
+This recent update addresses the technical standard called from the harmonised standards EN 50155 "Railway applications, street cars, trolley bus applications — electronic equipment used on rolling stock "referred to by the European directive on the interoperability of the trans-European high speed rail system.

 The new version, in force since may 2015, completely replaces the previous EN 50121-3-2 of 2006, that however will remain applicable until may 2018.